haridas/haridas.github.com/src/articles/wordpress_migration.rst

 :category: blog
 :date: 2012-05-07 13:33

 Initially this blog was a wordpress blog.
-As you know the reasons for that.
-Wordpress is the most successful and feature rich blogging engine.
-So I chose it without any doubt.
-I didn't even search for a python alternative blog engine at that time.
+And you know the reasons for that.
+Wordpress is the most successful and feature rich blog engine.
+So I chose it without thinking twice, I didn't even search for a python alternative blog engine at that time.
 But after a while I felt the dificulties while adding some changes to the wordpress code, bugs with the wordpress plugins and more importantly the Web UI is very annoying while typing new contents.

-If we are considering the technical points, wordpress is a dynamic blog engine, it is an over killing for blogs and other wiki based sites.
-Main issue is with speed of page rendering.The static pages are way faster compared to the dynamic contents.
+If we are considering the technical points, wordpress is a dynamic blog engine, it is an overkil for blogs and other wiki based sites.
+Main issue is the speed of page rendering.The static pages are way faster compared to the dynamic contents.
 I know wordpress has caching plugins to make the static pages out of dynamic one but that are not a very reliable solution.